Staff Technical Writer

 What are the typical activities you do each week as a Technical Writer at NI?

-As an entry-level writer most of my work usually consists of interfacing with my developers, and documenting hardware and software products.
+Most of my work usually consists of interfacing with my developers, and documenting hardware and software products.
 I’m frequently working on more than one release at a time, so I spend a lot of time documenting new features, updating my document plans, and meeting with developers just about every day.
-I also have a lot of group meetings with the other writers on my team to make sure we are creating consistent documentation.
-I also talk with my manager to prioritize issues in various projects.

 Can you tell me a little more about one of the tasks you listed above?

 Interfacing with my developers is really important.
-I get the opportunity to meet with them every single day in our group stand-up meeting (where we talk about the progress we made since the last meeting).
+I collaborate frequently with my developers and other writers in my group to develop better strategies for documenting my products.
 I’ve developed a good relationship with all of my developers and I feel comfortable being able to ask them for help and answers to questions.

 What do you like best about NI?

 - The people here are incredible, that’s one of the things that keeps you wanting to come to work every day.
-They’re very driven.
 They’re very sociable.
 It’s very easy to make friends with the people that you work with.
-As an entry level writer that’s great because it makes you feel more comfortable asking questions even to people outside of your group.
+As a writer that’s great because it makes you feel more comfortable asking questions even to people outside of your group.

 - I get a lot of variety in my projects.
 No two days are ever the same, it doesn’t really get boring especially because in RF I get to work on hardware and software.